 - Continued fractions for some algebraic numbers, S. Lang and H. Trotter, J. für Math.
 255 (1972) 112-134; Addendum 267 (1974) ibid.
 219-220.

 - A new proof of Vincent's theorem, A. Alesina, M. Galuzzi, L'Enseignement Math 44 (1988), 219-256.

 - An explanation of some exotic continued fractions found by Brillart, H.M.
 Stark, Computers in number theory, Academic Press 1971, 21-35.

 Our program will in fact output the correct answer when t is rational.

-For a program that develops the continued fraction of all real roots of a suitably general polynomial, see CALC.
+For a program that develops the continued fraction of all real roots of a general polynomial with integer coefficients, see the rootexp(f(X),m) function in CALC.

 Last modified 20th July 2006